marciopocebon/go-web-scaffolding/CONTRIBUTING.md

 This document explains how to contribute changes to the project.
 It assumes you have written and **tested** your code and followed [The Twelve-Factors App](http://12factor.net/) guidelines.

 Note: The underlying guideline follows some thoughts from: [Go](https://golang.org/doc/contribute.html) and [puppet](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md) contributing pages.
-You may also check they out!
+You may also check them out!

 ## Making Changes